 Best for: Baked, Deep Fried, Mashed

 Looking for the ideal baked potato?
 Then look to the Wisconsin Russet potato.
 The high starch content and dry, mealy texture of this brown potato make for a light and fluffy baked potato, creamy mashed potatoes and a crispy, yet tender, French fry.

 Best for: Au Gratin, Boiled, Fried, Mashed, Roasted, Salads, Steamed or in Stews

-Originally from South America, these potatoes are becoming popular in the United States.
-Primarily available in the fall, they certainly add color to your favorite dish — and a subtle nutty flavor.
+Originally from South America, these potatoes are now popular in the U.S. Primarily available in the fall, they certainly add color to your favorite dish, and a subtle nutty flavor.
 Want to keep that pretty dark blue or lavender flesh colorful?
 Microwaving preserves the color best.
 Try them steamed or baked as well.

 Best for: Au Gratin, Boiled, Grilled, Mashed, Roasted or Steamed

 With their dense, creamy texture and golden flesh color, these rich Wisconsin Yellow Flesh potatoes have a just-buttered appearance.
 Yellow Flesh potatoes from Wisconsin are available starting in late summer through early spring — and are best prepared as a baked, mashed or roasted potato.

 Mashed potatoes, gratins, soups, salads, scalloped, casseroles, roasted — the Wisconsin round white potato can do it all.
 Available year round and with a light tan skin and white flesh, the white potato can grace your dinner table during any season.